Flared/python-publish-action/README.md

 # python-publish-action
-Flare's Github Action for publishing to our repositories
+Flare's Github Action for publishing to our private repositories.